Do you know the true value of your software? Are you sure?

 When I deal with technical debt issues, I refer to Cutter Consortium regularly.
 Their approach is the only one I've found that actually works when translated from the theoretical into the context of an organization.

-In a Technical Debt Assessment and Valuation, Cutter's Senior Consultants will identify the architecture, design, coding, testing and documentation deficits that constitute technical debt.
 The assessment combines static code analytics with dynamic program analytics to give you "x-rays" of the software being examined at any desired granularity.
 You'll get a report and/or presentation that provide you with a dollar figure you can plug into your financial models so that you can objectively analyze your critical software assets.
 Easy-to-understand graphics depicting the quality of your code and the cost of your technical debt will enable your team to zero in on the most hazardous projects and fix them in a prioritized manner.
 And you'll get operational recommendations that take into account various qualitative and quantitative factors that characterize your software development process.
 These recommendations will help you make the best decisions about your ongoing strategy for this software development effort.

 Cutter Consortium was called into a software organization by its venture capital firm to conduct a Technical Debt Assessment and Valuation.
 The code to be evaluated had been acquired two years prior.
 Until the organization built the capability to develop the code in its US headquarters, the development had continued through an outsourcing company in another country.
 The assessment came just as the company was about to release ~200K lines of Java code.